Karolina606/driver_training_center_api/instruction.md

 What to do, to add authorization by token:
 * Install `pip install djangorestframework django-cors-headers==3.11.0 djangorestframework-simplejwt==5.0.0 PyJWT==2.3.0`,
   `python -m pip install djangorestframework django-cors-headers==3.11.0 djangorestframework-simplejwt==5.0.0 PyJWT==2.3.0`

+What to do, to add encryption:
+* Install `pip install django_cryptography`, `python -m pip install django_cryptography`

+What to do, to add encryption:
+* Install `pip install django-pgcrypto`, `python -m pip install django-pgcrypto`